minamijoyo/tfupdate/README.md

   PATH               A path of file or directory to update

 Options:
-  -v  --version      A new version constraint
+  -v  --version      A new version constraint (default: latest)
+                     If the version is omitted, the latest version is automatically checked and set.
   -r  --recursive    Check a directory recursively (default: false) -i  --ignore-path  A regular expression for path to ignore
                      If you want to ignore multiple directories, set the flag multiple times.